crocs-muni/usable-cert-validation/_guides/openssl_crl.md

 ## 3. Download the CRL lists from all possible URL links found

-After receiving a list containing URL links to crl distribution points (in the form of STACK_OF structure), iteration through this list is performed in order to download all the CRLs.
+After receiving a list containing URL links to CRL distribution points (in the form of STACK_OF structure), iteration through this list is performed to download all the CRLs.

 ```c
 /* Iterate through the stack of the distribution points. */